cardano-foundation/developer-portal/docs/portal-style-guide.md

 ## Code

-In the developer portal you will often have to display code.
+In the developer portal, you will often have to display code.
 You can display code with different syntax highlighting:
 <Tabs
   defaultValue="js"
   values={[